Here’s an English test you’ll actually want to take.

 If you’re preparing for an international exam like IELTS or TOEFL, taking this test will prepare you for it.

-If you’re looking for an online English level test that solely focuses on grammar, you’re in luck.
+If you’re looking for a test that solely focuses on grammar, you’re in luck.
 British Study Centres’ English grammar test includes 40 multiple-choice questions and can be completed in 10 to 15 minutes, after which the results will be emailed to you.

 If you’ve been reviewing or even struggling with English grammar, this is the test you should take to check out how things are going.